jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 JupyterLab has an application-wide context menu available as ``app.contextMenu``.
 See the Phosphor
 `docs <http://phosphorjs.github.io/phosphor/api/widgets/interfaces/contextmenu.iitemoptions.html>`__
 for the item creation options.
-If you wish to preempt the the application context menu, you can use a 'contextmenu' event listener and call ``event.stopPropagation`` to prevent the application context menu handler from being called (it is listening in the bubble phase on the
+If you wish to preempt the application context menu, you can use a 'contextmenu' event listener and call ``event.stopPropagation`` to prevent the application context menu handler from being called (it is listening in the bubble phase on the